wp-plugins/contact-form-manager/readme.txt

 Stable tag: 1.1
 License: GPLv2 or later

-Create and manage custom contact forms for your website.
+Create contact form for your website.
 Choose from a wide range of form elements .

 == Description ==